Common Lisp the Language, 2nd Edition

 ...)

-is much like cond
+Structurally case is much like cond, and it

-in selecting one clause and then
+behaves like cond in selecting one clause and then

 executing all consequents of that clause.
 However, case